esb580/audio/README.md

     - Recording Channel: 1(Mono) Recording Channel
     - Playback Device: System
   - On the audacity Recording Level control, click "Start Monitoring"
-    - You should see in the Connections of qjackctl, a new Wriatable Client/Input Port called PortAudio
+    - You should see in the Connections of qjackctl, a new Writable Client/Input Port called PortAudio
     - I did not have to make a connection for this, as it automagically connected up to out_0 on gx_head_fx.
 This thankfully worked out just right, unlike a lot of other stuff.
   - At this point you can add a mono track, click record, and start rocking.